eeskildsen/personal-blog/content/posts/switching-from-windows-to-ubuntu-as-my-daily-driver.md

     sudo cp -v /etc/ssl/certs/DigiCert_High_Assurance_EV_Root_CA.pem /opt/Citrix/ICAClient/keystore/cacerts/

-## Miscellaneous
+# Miscellaneous Other Changes

 * Changed the whisker menu shortcut to <kbd>Super</kbd> + <kbd>Space</kbd> (launch *Keyboard*, go to the *Application Shortcuts* tab, scroll to `xfce4-popup-whiskermenu`, and click *Edit*)
 * Installed Mono (in order to use KeePass) via the instructions [here](https://www.mono-project.com/download/stable/#download-lin)
 * Installed Remmina (for RDP) using the Software app

-## Conclusion
+# Conclusion

 It's going well so far.
+I plan to stick with it.
+I see more pros than cons at this point because there are still stars in my eyes, but there are definitely both.

 Pros:

 * **Free as in beer:** If I want to create a product whose infrastructure requires hundreds or thousands of VM instances, I don't have to worry about licensing costs.
 * **Free as in speech:** I can hack the source code if I need to.
 * **Free of bloatware:** There's no Cortana trying to search the Internet when I search the Start menu.
 (If I wanted to search the Internet, I'd have opened a browser!)
 * **Free of forced updates:** I love that I can restart my computer without Microsoft making me update.
-(No, please, I'm about to give a presentation; I really need to reboot fast!)
+(I'm about to give a presentation; I really need to reboot fast!)

 Cons:

 * **AutoHotkey:** I have lots of AutoHotkey scripts on Windows.
 [The word on StackExchange is that AutoHotkey doesn't run well on Linux, although it can be run through Wine.](https://unix.stackexchange.com/questions/165124/autohotkey-equivalent)
-* **Unfamiliarity:** My unfamiliarity with Linux means I have to stop to Google something more often than I would on Windows.
+* **Unfamiliarity:** I have to stop to Google something more often than I would on Windows.